toerless/pim-assert-packing/draft-ietf-pim-assert-packing.md

 changes are undesirable though, when they are only done to enable IP multicast with PIM because they increase the cost of introducing IP multicast with PIM.

-These designs are also not feasible when specific L2 technologies are needed.
+These L3 ring designs are specifically undesirable, when particular L2 technologies are needed.
-For example various L2 technologies for rings provide sub 50msec failover mechanisms, something not possible equally with an L3 subnet based ring.
+For example various L2 technologies for rings provide sub 50 msec failover mechanisms that will benefit IP unicast and multicast alike without any added complexity to the IP layer (forwarding or routing).
+If such L2 rings where to be replaced by L3 rings just to avoid PIM asserts, then this would result in the need for a complex choice of of a sub 50 msec IP unicast failover solutions as well as a sub 50 msec IP multicast failover solution.
+The mere fact that by operating at the IP layer, different solutions for IP unicast and multicast are required makes them more difficult to operate, they typically require more expensive hardware and therefore most often, they are not even available on the target equipment, such as {{RFC7490}} with IP repair tunnels for IP unicast or
+{{RFC7431}} for IP multicast.

 Likewise, IEEE Time Sensitive Networking mechanisms would require an L2 topology that can not simply be replaced by an L3 topology.
 L2 sub-topologies can also significantly reduce the cost of deployment.